georgesboris/gleam-in-elixir-example/README.md

 It is completely up to you if you want to treat the boundary between your Elixir code and your Gleam code like they are isolated systems, with proper encoding/decoding from both sides.
 Or if you want to bypass this boundary check and just use Gleam's Erlang representation as a standard when communicating across these boundaries.

 > [!NOTE]
-> Calling Gleam functions from your Elixir application with no encode/decode has its risks though.
+> Calling Gleam functions from your Elixir application with no encode/decode has its risks though, especially when dealing with records, since they are represented as tuples with positional attributes.
 So make sure to create tests that will guarantee that if a contract fails you will catch it.
 Gleam's type-checking will not catch this sort of problem ahead of time since we're basically bypassing the type-checker entirely.

 ```gleam
 // gleam/option.gleam (module from gleam's standard library)